 There are several ways to make the EMS training process effective and engaging.
 Depending on the size and scope of your migration, consider these tips for your organization.

-Have your staff get to know the basics through online training that can be done in their own time throughout the work week.
-Ask your provider about the number of live or recorded webinars, videos and demos, as well as other training materials that your team can take advantage of before your official migration.
+Have your staff get to know the basics through online training that can be done in their own time throughout the workweek.
+Ask your provider about the number of live or recorded webinars, videos, and demos, as well as other training materials that your team can take advantage of before your official migration.

 The larger the organization and/or the more robust the software package, in-person, multi-day training may be better suited for your EMS migration.
-Whether your provider’s experts come to you or your events team goes to them, if it’s in your budget, this option may be a better suited for more extensive solutions and packages, and for faster adoption.
+Whether your provider’s experts come to you or your events team goes to them, if it’s in your budget, this option may be better suited for more extensive solutions and packages, and for faster adoption.

-If you mostly plan the same type of repeatable events, look into working with your provider to create a standard template from registration pages and websites, to marketing emails and surveys.
-If the details mostly stay the same, these templates not only make for easy staff training as these items can be setup by a push of a button, but it will allow them to focus on other more important event planning needs.
+If you mostly plan the same type of repeatable events, look into working with your provider to create a standard template from registration pages and websites to marketing emails and surveys.
+If the details mostly stay the same, these templates not only make for easy staff training as these items can be set up by a push of a button, but it will allow them to focus on other more important event planning needs.

 Finally, make sure there is ample time for effective training sessions before officially flipping the switch from one EMS to another.
-Again, depending on the size of team and the amount of EMS features you plan on utilizing, it could take a couple days or even a few weeks.
+Again, depending on the size of the team and the amount of EMS features you plan on utilizing, it could take a couple of days or even a few weeks.
 Take the time to consult with your provider about the training options that are the most appropriate for your migration, as well as setting up a proper schedule that aligns well with your event calendar to minimize any disruption.

 Overall, rushing into an event management software migration will start your transition on the wrong foot.
-Taking the extra steps to setup a proper timeline to thoroughly train and consistently communicate throughout the process will make the migration experience a much simpler process and will bring you that much closer to reaching your goals and increased event planning success for your organization.
+Taking the extra steps to set up a proper timeline to thoroughly train and consistently communicate throughout the process will make the migration experience a much simpler process and will bring you that much closer to reaching your goals and increased event planning success for your organization.

-Even if you select the greatest event management solution on the market, your migration may fail if you don’t take the time to explore your options, set a solid foundation and successfully train your staff.
+Even if you select the greatest event management solution on the market, your migration may fail if you don’t take the time to explore your options, set a solid foundation, and successfully train your staff.
 You want your migration to be a smooth one both internally and externally, and taking these steps is the key to a seamless transition winning support from key stakeholders and attendees alike.